treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ## Other cases for non-None placeholders

 There's a word I've been avoiding using up to this point.
-I've only been avoiding it because I think I may misuse it.
+I've only been avoiding it because I think I typically misuse it (or rather overuse it).
 The word is [sentinel value][].

-I suspect I overuse this word only because I use it to mean any unique placeholder value, such as the `INITIAL` object we made before.
+I suspect I overuse this word because I use it to mean any unique placeholder value, such as the `INITIAL` object we made before.
 But most definitions I've seen use "sentinel value" to specifically mean a value which indicates the end of a list, a loop, or an algorithm.

 Sentinel values are a thing that, when seen, indicate that something has finished.

-I think of a sentinel value as a **stop value**: when you see a sentinel value it's a signal that the loop or algorithm that you're in should terminate.
+I think of this as a **stop value**: when you see a sentinel value it's a signal that the loop or algorithm that you're in should terminate.

 Before we weren't using a stop value so much as an **initial value**.